BADeery/sandbox/content/articles/Windshield Wipers.md

 - posts
 - CreativeNonfiction
 - MetaphorsWithPurpose
 ---

-# Just turn on the windshield wipers

-As a young fella, I was always scared of the dark, scared of the unknowns that lurk in the darkest corners of the room.
+<span style="font-size:2em; text-weight:strong">As</span> a young fella, I was always scared of the dark, scared of the unknowns that lurk in the darkest corners of the room.

-I'd lay there trying to sleep, my brain with its Nikes laced up, ready to bolt, realising that sleep was something I couldn't catch — I built myself a mechanism to clear my mind — the simplest of mechanisms: a metaphor.
+I'd lay there trying to sleep, my brain with its Nikes laced up, ready to bolt.
+Realising that sleep was something I couldn't catch — I built myself a mechanism to clear my mind — the simplest of mechanisms: a metaphor.

 With my eyes closed, I’d imagine myself in the back seat of a car.
 It's night-time.
 I'm looking through the windscreen.
 The road's blurry with heavy rain.
 Even with the headlights on, it’s hard to see.